nancyflutter/animated_custom_hint_textfield/README.md

 import 'package:custom_animated_hint_textfield/custom_animated_hint_textfield.dart';
 </code></pre>

-<h2>Usage</h2>
-<p>To use the <strong>Custom Animated Hint TextField</strong> widget in your app, simply add it to your widget tree with the desired animation types and customization options.
-Here's an example:</p>
+<h2>Usage 1:</h2>
+<p>The <strong>Custom Animated Hint TextField</strong> widget allows you to create a dynamic and visually appealing text input field with animated hints that guide the user.
+You can easily customize the hint text, animations, and styles to suit your app's design and functionality.
+Here's how you can use it:</p>

 <pre><code>
 CircularAnimatedHintTextField(
+  // The prefix icon displayed on the left side of the text field.
+  // You can customize the icon and color to fit your design.
   prefixIcon: Icon(Icons.search_off_rounded, color: Colors.purple),

+  // The suffix icon displayed on the right side of the text field.
+  // Similar to the prefix icon, you can change it based on your requirements.
-  suffixIcon: Icon(Icons.access_time_filled, color: Colors.purple),
+  // suffixIcon: Icon(Icons.access_time_filled, color: Colors.purple),

+  // The static hint text that appears when the text field is empty.
+  // This text can be customized to guide the user on what to input.
+  // Example: "Search food...".
-  staticHintText: "Search food...",
+  staticHintText: "Search food...",  // <-- Modify this to change the default hint text.

+  // The style applied to the static hint text.
+  // This allows you to change the color, font size, and other text styling properties.
-  staticHintTextStyle: TextStyle(color: Colors.grey, fontSize: 14),
+  staticHintTextStyle: TextStyle(color: Colors.grey, fontSize: 14),  // <-- Modify this for different text styles for the static hint.

+  // A list of animated hint texts that will appear in sequence.
+  // Customize these texts to provide more suggestions, like popular searches or categories.
   hints: [
     "Burger Delights 🍔",
     "Pizza Heaven 🍕",